JMBartels/Car-Value-Trends/README.md

 The car still *has* to have value since it gets me from place to place (the role of a car).
 Instead of defining the value by the price of the car, lets define it as the number of miles.
 So then our question becomes: <span style="color:blue">How much is a mile worth on a Mazda3?</span>

 # **Extract Data:**
 To make an informed decision I need real data to compare costs.
-We will scrape information from Autotrader in the Boston area using Selenium in Python to control Chrome:
+We will scrape information from Autotrader in the Boston area using Selenium in Python to control Chrome.
+See Autotrader's listings format, with the key info highlighted in red:

  <p align="center">
   <img src="./images/Mazda3Listings.PNG" width = 500>
  </p>

-   There are a few key parts of this code:
+   There are a few key interactions with the webpage we need to build:
-   1. Understanding the syntax for an Autotrader URL --> how to execute a search
+   1. Execute the search --> Understanding the syntax for an Autotrader URL
-   1. Get the page to load in all the data using page navigation (get around "infinite scrolling")
+   1. Get around "infinite scrolling" to load in all the data using page navigation
-   1. Get component information from each listing (Price, Miles, Listing Name)
+   1. Retrieve component information from each listing (Price, Miles, Listing Name)

 ```python
 import pandas as pd